 There was always a danger that in attempting to get back into the game, the Lionesses would leave themselves stretched at the back.
 When Asllani got free from Leah Williamson, it took another top-class save from Hampton to keep the deficit to just two goals.

-Sarina Wiegman rolled the dice when she swapped Lauren Hemp for Chloe Kelly.
-The substitute made an immediate impact, putting a cross into the box for Lucy Bronze to pop up at the far post with her trademark header.
+Sarina Wiegman rolled the dice when she brought on Beth Mead, Michelle Agyemang and Chloe Kelly in quick succession and the latter made an immediate impact, putting a cross into the box for Bronze to arrive at the far post with a trademark header.

 At the other end, Agyemang squared the ball across the box for Russo, but her effort was deflected behind.
 England had taken the game to extra-time with two goals in the last 11 minutes of the game, when hope looked to have evaporated.